Gonzasestopal/finnerio-db-layer/README.md

 ## Installation

-Run your instance of PSQL or using docker-compose.
+Run your instance of PSQL or docker pull image.

 ## Usage